mika-f/Pixiv.Net/README.md

 # Sagitta
 ![license](https://img.shields.io/github/license/mika-f/Sagitta.svg?style=flat-square)

-pixiv API wrapper for .NET.
+pixiv API wrapper for .NET Standard.

+## NOTES FOR SAGITTA USERS

+This project has been renamed from Sagitta to Pixiv.Net.
+As a result, .NET namespaces have changed.
+See [docs/MIGRATION.md](docs/MIGRATION.md) for more information about migrate to Pixiv.Net (Sagitta) 7.7.

 ## Documents